Radio aids – optimising listening opportunities - view as single page

 The Quality Standards for the use of personal radio aids recommends in QS4 that the child’s listening response must be checked with the complete system in place.

-These evaluations are usually done in ideal listening conditions with the typical mainstream classroom noise introduced, enabling the signal and noise to be be measured.
+These evaluations are usually done in ideal listening conditions with the typical mainstream classroom noise introduced, enabling the signal and noise to be measured.

 Section 4 of the Quality Standards Good Practice Guide 2008 details the way the information that can be used, available tests and methods of administering the tests.

-Soundfield systems and radio aids
+Soundfield systems and assistive listening devices

 The Quality Standards for the use of personal radio aids QS12 states that: